MartinRGB/Animer/README.md

 All these animation algorithm will be translated into Android's native implementation like PhysicsAnimation & TimingInterpolator,which can improve the performance of animation.

+It also provides a real-time controller & graph UI for tweaking parameters.

 Web version —— [Animator List](http://www.martinrgb.com/Animator_List/#)

 AE plugin(only scripts currently) —— [Animator_List_AE_OpenSource](https://github.com/MartinRGB/Animator_List_AE_OpenSource)